vga64/ball3d/README.md

 **Warning!** Some of classes have strong restrictions to recompile, as an example: **GlobalManager**.
 If you want to build your .dll, then you have to use some techniques for replacing chosen assembly with game .dll's class.
 You can contact with me from discord: **yoareh**.
 I am here for your all questions.

-## Using Edited Classes/Modules
+## Using Custom Classes/Modules

-Do you want to make your own mod project with my edited classes/modules?
-Sure you can use the classes/modules, but please give credit to me about these.
+Do you want to make your own mod customized with my custom classes/modules?
+Sure, you can use all of the custom classes/modules in your mod, but please give credit to me.
 Nothing more I want :)